Running PRSM locally or on an intranet

 in the same directory as the compose.yaml file

-2. In a web browser, on the same computer, enter http://localhost:8080 in the address bar.
+7. In a web browser, on the same computer, enter http://localhost:8080 in the address bar.
 You should see the PRSM welcome page (the same as at https://prsm.uk).
 Click on the 'Start now' button to get to a blank PRSM map.
 This copy of PRSM is running entirely locally: you can disconnect the computer from the internet and it will still function.

-If the computer is on an intranet, it should be possible to access this local version of PRSM with a URL something like http://168.192.0.123:8080, where the IP address is the local intranet address of the server (or if it has one, you can use the local network name of the computer, followed by :8080 as the port number).
+If the computer is on a local intranet, it should be possible to access this local version of PRSM with a URL something like http://168.192.0.123:8080, where the IP address is the local intranet address of the server (or if it has one, you can use the local network name of the computer, followed by :8080 as the port number).

 If the browser reports that the location is not found, check for access being blocked by a firewall.
 A firewall needs to pass ports 8080 and 1234.
 These port numbers can be changed to any free numbers above 1000 by stopping the service (see below) and editing the compose.yaml file to xxxx:1234and yyyy:8080, substituting the new numbers for xxxx and yyyy.